floe23/lamainvest/readme.md

 git clone https://github.com/floe23/lamainvest.git
 cd lamainvest
-pip install -r requirements.txt python start_lamainvest.py
+pip install -r requirements.txt
 ```

-You have to run it from the root
+## How to start
+`python start_lamainvest.py`

+## Notes
+First I implemented a google sheet manager, but the api was very slow, so for now
 The googleSheetManager enters you data on a google spreadsheet
 the credentials for the google sheet you find in credentials

-Testing:
+## Testing:
-there is one script for analysing the detail and one for the history which are the main two yahoo finance function
+there is one script for analysing the detail and one for the history which are the main two yahoo finance functions

-all the tests run in test/test_lamayse.py
-the slow test where api access is needed run in test/test_lamayse_slow.py
+Testing on the hightest level you do via
+`pytest test/test_lamainvest.py`
+all these tests here run without real api calls, instead with the data of json files
+for real api testing we go for
+`pytest test/test_lamainvest_slow.py`
+other test files you find in src/test
+The tests have to be run from root

 keyData is not implemented for history yet